Xilinx/Vitis-AI/examples/Whole-App-Acceleration/README.md

 ## Resnet50

 Currently, applications accelerating pre-processing for classification networks (Resnet-50) is provided and  can only run on ZCU102 board (device part  xczu9eg-ffvb1156-2-e) and Alveo U50 card (device part xcu50-fsvh2104-2-e).
 In this application, software JPEG decoder is used for loading input image.
-Three processes are created one for image loading , one for running pre-processing kernel and one for running the ML accelerator.
-JPEG decoder transfer input image data to pre-processing kernel over queue and the pre-processed data is transferred to the ML accelerator over a queue.
+JPEG decoder transfer input image data to pre-processing kernel and the pre-processed data is transferred to the ML accelerator.
 Below image shows the inference pipeline.

 <div align="center">